Social Media Client Reporting for Agencies: Reports That Renew Retainers

 The full data tables for clients who want the detail.
 Most won’t read this, but some clients — especially those who report to boards or investors — need the raw numbers available.

-How to turn a monthly report into a retention event.
+How to turn the monthly report into a renewal conversation.

 The best agencies don’t just send reports.
 They use the report as a relationship-building moment.